 Average time/nights: 5 days, 4 nights

 Stops along the way: Everything in the classic Cirque route PLUS Lizard Head Meadows, Washakie Lake/Pass OR Grave Lake, Mount Hooker and Pilot Knob

-If continue out far beyond the well worn trail to the Cirque, you can make this an epic multi-night backpacking hitting so many stunning spots in the Winds including the stunning Washakie Pass and Washakie Lake before continuing back to Lizard Head Meadows and the Cirque of the Towers.
+If you continue out far beyond the well-worn trail to the Cirque, you can make this an epic multi-night backpacking hitting so many stunning spots in the Winds including the stunning Washakie Pass and Washakie Lake before continuing back to Lizard Head Meadows and the Cirque of the Towers.

 Do note that this is quite the commitment in terms of mileage and nights spent out in the backcountry plus, there is a constantly a lot of elevation once you pass the first 7 miles to Marm’s Lake.